-It comes with 4 attachment heads, including one with two prongs designed to work around your spine.
+It comes with 4 attachment heads, including one with two prongs designed to work around your spine and lower back.

 If you know or suspect that your back pain originates from your spine, which can happen when it’s continually compressed under weight, this massage head could help.

 However, you’d need a person to assist you as you lie down on your front.

 Due to the limited angles, it’s hard to reach your own back effectively with this device.

 However, you can use it on your upper back and shoulders by reaching over with the opposite arm.

 It’s largely geared toward athletes for heavy-duty deep tissue massage and trigger point therapy, but it’s worth its weight in gold if you have back pain and a person who can assist you.

 It can quickly knock out muscle tension and knots, and restore circulation with intense pulses at adjustable speeds, and release trigger points with precision.

 Pros: Can be used on all body parts, powerful deep tissue massager, great for muscle tension

 Cons: Not really a relaxing massage, may need assistance to reach your own back